mediquo/docs-sdk/docs/sdk/android/introduction.md

 ### Push notifications handling

 In order to enable push notifications for chat and video call, you must register your token in the SDK.
-The SDK will only process its own messages so you could send it all incoming pushes if you can't filter it properly.
+The SDK will only process its own messages so you can send it all incoming pushes if you can't filter it properly.

 ```kotlin
 class MediQuoSDKExampleMessagingService : FirebaseMessagingService() {